“THE MACHINE RAGES ON“

 Though never initiated into the Rock & Roll Hall of Fame, they are seen as on the biggest bands of the 90s and 2000s, not only because of their their merger of rap-style lyrics and hardcore-influenced rock music.

-Consisting of the current line-up of vocalist Zack de la Rocha, guitarist Tom Morello, drummer Brad Wilk and bassist Tim Commerford the band released their self-titled debut, which included songs such as “Killing in the Name“ and “Bombtrack“ in 1992.
-It reached triple platinum, despite the open left-wing political views, their album cover featuring the shocking world-famous photo of a Buddhist monk burning himself to death or the iconic face of revolutionary Che Guevara on the cover of their single “Bombtrack.“ Or maybe even because of that…
+The band consists of vocalist Zack de la Rocha, guitarist Tom Morello, drummer Brad Wilk, and bassist Tim Commerford.
+They released their self-titled debut album in 1992, featuring songs like “Killing in the Name” and “Bombtrack.”
+Despite their open left-wing political views and controversial album cover, which featured a shocking photo of a Buddhist monk self-immolating and Che Guevara’s iconic face on the single cover of “Bombtrack,” the album reached triple platinum.
+Perhaps it was even because of their provocative artwork.“

 The music video for said song featured the band performing in a cage intercut with archive footage of Peruvian Maoist terrorist Abimael Guzman and his organization The Shining Path.

-De la Rocha, who is of Mexican-American descent, once said that he sees the band as a vehicle for their social activism and beliefs.
-The band has also always vocally supported the EZLN (Zapatista Army of National Liberation), a “guerrilla army who represents the poor indigenous communities on the lowest-form of the social ladder, which through an uprising n 1994 gained control over the region of Chiapas, Mexico“.
-The band took trips to meet with their leader, featured their flag’s star in their graphics and included interviews with their leaders on their DVDs.
+De la Rocha, who has Mexican-American heritage, considers the band a platform for their social activism and beliefs.
+The band has consistently voiced support for the EZLN (Zapatista Army of National Liberation), a guerrilla army representing marginalized indigenous communities in Chiapas, Mexico.
+They have made trips to meet with EZLN leaders, featured their flag in their graphics, and included interviews with their leaders in their DVDs.

 So now I’m rolling down Rodeo with a shotgun/